1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - The Mail Service of domain.xyz contains a DMARC configuration of type reject at 100%.

-- The Mail Service of yahoogle.abc is well secured and proceeds with the SPF/DKIM/DMARC analysis of the mail arriving from domain.xyz.
+- The Mail Service of yahoogle.abc is well secured and proceeds with the SPF/DKIM/DMARC analysis of the email arriving from domain.xyz.

-- If this analysis results in a failure of the SPF or DKIM, then the Mail Service of yahoogle.abc will reject (and therefore delete) the message.
+- If this analysis results in a failure of SPF or DKIM, then the Mail Service of yahoogle.abc will reject (i.e., delete) the message.

 - It will send a report by email if a report address is specified in the DMARC of domain.xyz.